awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-as-user-directory.md

 1. In the top\-left corner of the page, choose **Attributes**, choose **Email address or phone number** and **Allow email addresses**, and then choose **Next step** to save\.
 **Note**
 We recommend that you enable case insensitivity on the `username` attribute before you create your user pool\.
-For example, when this option is selected, users will be able to sign in using either "**username**" or "**Username**"\.
+For example, when this option is selected, users will be able to sign in using either **username** or **Username**\.
 Enabling this option also enables both `preferred_username` and `email` alias to be case insensitive, in addition to the `username` attribute\.
 For more information, see [CreateUserPool](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_CreateUserPool.html) in the *Amazon Cognito user pools API Reference*\.

 1. In the left navigation menu, choose **Review**\.